 Integrity Commissioner Reports

-Should there be a complaint lodged and it is investigated, the report will be listed here.
-An annual report from the Integrity Commissioner will be listed here as well.
+Should there be a complaint lodged and it is investigated, the report will be listed below.

 If a Council Member appears to have violated a section of the Code, any member of the public, staff, any organization, as well as council, can file complaints under the Code.
 Complainants may use the informal or formal procedure to file complaint.